sadiajuthi/bike-planet-client-side/README.md

 for authentication I used firebase authentication to implement email login and google login.

 # Deployment:
-I hosted this project buy firebase hosting.
+I hosted this project by firebase hosting.